SABS-R3/software-engineering-day6/_lecture/script.md

 multiple lower-level components to achieve its task.

 The top level, with the least number of tests, is the system or end-to-end testing.
 This is where you are testing all the components of your library/application together.
-So if you were writing a
+These types of test are closely releated to your original goals for writing the software in the first place.
+For example if you were developing the software to solve a modelling problem, you could write a test to solve a related modelling problem with an analytical solution.
+It is tempting to solely focus on this level for your testing, because it is most closely related to the goals of the sofware, but if you ever want confidence that the individual components of your software work correctly in a different context, or if you wish to ever re-use any of the software that you write, then it is essential to also work at the lower levels of the pyramid.

 Level of test	Area covered by test
 Unit testing	smallest logical block of work (often < 10 lines of code)